 Total Minority is comprised of Asian/Hawaiian/Other Pacific Islander, Black/African American, Hispanic/Latino, American Indian/Alaska Native and Two or More Races.
+Italian American is a reported category but not included in the federal Total Minority grouping.

 This report covers full-time faculty groups only.